iivorait/runtimes/php/getting-started.md

   ```
   {: codeblock}

 In this manifest.yml file, **random-route: true** generates a random route for your app to prevent your route from colliding with others.
-If you choose to, you can replace **random-route: true** with **host: myChosenHostName**, supplying a host name of your choice.
+If you choose to, you can replace **random-route: true** with **host: myChosenHostName**, supplying a host name of your choice (without the domain name).
 {: tip}

 ## Step 4: Deploy the app